MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

    1. Review replication settings:
       1. For **Target location**, select **West US**.
       1. For **Target resource group**, select the resource group where the service recovery vault is deployed - for example, *was-cluster-westus-mjg022624*.
-      1. Note down the new failover virtual network and failover subnet which are mapped from ones in the primary region.
+      1. Note down the new failover virtual network and failover subnet, which are mapped from ones in the primary region.
       1. Leave the defaults for other fields.
    1. Manage:
       1. For **Replication policy**, use the default policy *24-hour-retention-policy*.
 You can also create a new policy for your business.